-To make training opportunities more accessible to employees, RLC provided online learning resources via LinkedIn and Coursera.
+To make training opportunities more accessible to employees, RLC continues to provide online learning resources via LinkedIn Learning and Coursera.
 This encouraged participation from employees in other regions.
-Training areas included: customer service, communication, coaching, leadership, finance, negotiation, and problem solving; as well as engineering, leasing, and marketing.
-Not only are online courses cost-effective, but there are also no down time, travel or accommodation expenses incurred; and they have the smallest carbon footprint, too.
-Their popularity among employees is also due to time efficiency.
-Research shows that virtual training is generally 25% to 60% shorter compared to in person courses on the same subject.
+Training areas included: customer service, communication, coaching, leadership, finance, negotiation, and project management; as well as technical training courses offered to technical positions in engineering and operations.